dsquarre/Multilingual-Note-Taking-Agent/README.md

 Currently, the audio is trimmed into equal 4-minute chunks and processed in parallel using Faster-Whisper.
 In future iterations:

+-Need to add SQL database support or someway of making the website concurrency safe like using tempfile instead of hard coded names for input and output files.
 - The project will shift to **Google Colab** for GPU acceleration.
 - Audio will be segmented using `pyannote.audio`, based on speaker changes instead of equal 4 minutes.
 - This will minimize information loss during chunking and allow: